n0r3a/sms_service_test/README.md

-# SMS Application for testing
+# sms application for testing purposes
 This is a tiny sms application, built with python (bottle).
 One is for sending sms and the other for receiving sms Tested and working together with nginx and SSL